arlimus/kitchen-server/README.md

 # kitchen server

 ... a server's kitchen.

-It configures a vanilla Ubuntu server to have:
+It configures a vanilla server for your development needs.

 * set up users and user configuration + roll out ssh keys
 * virtualbox